cristiantobol/developer-toolcamp/session_04_rest_service.md

     * **Resource manipulation through representations** A client receives enough information about a resource to modify or delete it.
     * **Self-descriptive messages**
     Each response includes enough information for the client to know how to process it.
 E.g. media type states JSON encoding.
     * **Hypermedia as the engine of application state** The ability to follow links in responses to other actions that are available.
 Instead of this being hard-coded in the client.

 <a name="methods"></a>
 ## HTTP Methods
 A RESTful API uses HTTP requests to perform CRUD operations on data.
 CRUD stands for Create, Read, Update and Delete.

 **GET** method requests data without producing any side effects.
-E.g `GET /companies/3/employees` returns a list of all employees from company 3.
+e.g `GET /recipes` returns a list of all Recipes in the database.

 **POST** method requests the server to create a new resource in the database.
-E.g `POST /companies/3/employees` creates a new Employee of company 3.
+e.g `POST /recipes` creates a new Recipe.

 **PUT** method requests the server to update a resource or create it if it doesn’t exist.
-E.g. `PUT /companies/3/employees/john` will request the server to update or create the john resource in employees collection under company 3.
+e.g. `PUT /recipes/123456` will request the server to update or create the Recipe with the unique ID *123456* in the Recipes collection.

 **DELETE** method requests the server to remove the resource from the database.
-E.g `DELETE /companies/3/employees/john/` will request the server to delete the john resource from the employees collection under the company 3.
+e.g `DELETE /recipes/123456/` will request the server to delete the Recipe with the unique ID *123456* in the Recipes collection.

 <a name="express"></a>
 ## Express